wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <p>The steps to add roles and permissions differ for onboarded and original subscriptions.
 For details, see how to manage roles, groups, and permissions for <a href="csp_users_roles.html#create-edit-or-delete-a-custom-role">onboarded subscriptions</a> and <a href="users_roles.html">original subscriptions</a>.</p>
   {{site.data.alerts.end}}

-  In this release, you need to select **WQL** as the default query language, and select **Chart Builder** as the default way of building queries for your [user preferences](users_account_managing.html#configure-user-preferences).
+  In this release, you can create logs alerts only when the default query language for your [user account](users_account_managing.html#configure-user-preferences) is **WQL** and **Chart Builder** is the default way for building queries.
 This limitation will be removed in an upcoming release.

   ![A screenshot of the alert browser on the logs alerts tab.](images/logs_alerts_for_rlease_notes.png)